Automatic identification system: RF characteristics

-The simplex channels 87A and 88A use a lower frequency so they are not affected by this allocation and can still be used as designated for the maritime mobile frequency plan.
+These two channels were made available for AIS by splitting the old voice duplex channels 87 and 88.
+These were split into channels 87A and 88A, now used for simplex voice, and 87B and 88B, renamed AIS 1 and AIS 2 and used solely for AIS.

 Most AIS transmissions are composed of bursts of several messages.
 In these cases, between messages, the AIS transmitter must change channel.

-Before being transmitted, AIS messages must be non-return-to-zero inverted (NRZI) encoded.
+Before being transmitted, AIS messages must be NRZI encoded.

 AIS messages are transmitted using Gaussian minimum-shift keying (GMSK) modulation.
-The GMSK modulator BT-product used for transmission of data should be 0.4 maximum (highest nominal value).
+The GMSK modulator bandwidth*time product used for transmission of data should be 0.4 maximum (highest nominal value).

 The GMSK coded data should frequency modulate the VHF transmitter.
 The modulation index should be 0.5.